CodeEditorLand/Worker/README.md

 		<!--
             Load your main application script LAST.
-            Any dynamic import './some-component.css' inside this script or its dependencies will trigger the Service Worker interception.
+            Any dynamic import '/Static/Application/some-component.css'
+            inside this script or its dependencies will trigger the Service Worker interception and JS module response described above.
         -->
 		<script src="/scripts/main-app.js" type="module"></script>
 	</body>